Supplemental Lore

 In 1763 AT a faun researcher known to history as Greenhart discovered just such a cheat.
 She realized that while she didn't have the capacity to make the correct shape, she could commune with the spirit of the land, borrowing shape from the echoes of the creatures that surrounded her.
 In such a way, she could reshape herself in a mirror to these echoes, taking their form and existing among them.
 Her first experiments proved difficult to control, too much of the animal mind taking over her own, but with time and further refinement the technique of soulshifting was born, spreading through Naturalist communities at first before making its way into the lexicon of magic.

 Soulshifting, importantly, does not allow the mimicking of specific animals, but rather gives a result that is the theoretical "animal version" of the practitioner.
-Each time an individual transforms into say, a wolf, it will be the same wolf, informed by the appearance of wolves in their local area, but bearing scars, wounds, injuries, missing limbs, and even markers of magical corruption from the practitioner.
+Each time an individual transforms into say, a wolf, it will be the same wolf, informed by the appearance of wolves in their local area, but bearing scars, wounds, injuries, missing limbs, markers of magical corruption, and sometimes even eye colour of the practitioner.
 In this, often those familiar with the practitioner may be able to recognize them while soulshifted, depending on how identifiable some of their features are.

 Injuries to a practitioner while shifted carry over when unshifted - a cut on a wolf's arm will be a cut on the shifter's arm as well.
 Anything that leaves contact with a shifted creature will transform back, including but not limited to severed limbs (which turn into the shifter's severed limb of the same variety), venom (which turns to saliva), blood, and teeth.
 Unfortunately for shifters their shifted form is not a supply of food, leather, milk, or anything else a true version of the animal could provide.